 - Get the Traeger started and set to temp at 225 – be sure you have plenty of pellets!
 You’ll need to fill the hopper mid-way

-- Place the turkey on a rack in a roasting pan and place the pan on the Traeger – shut the lid and let her rip for 2 hours.
+- Place the turkey on a wire rack in a roasting pan and place the pan on the grill grate – shut the lid and let the turkey smoke for 2 hours.
 Check temp around the 90 min mark.
 You want the bird to get around 110 degrees.

-- When the turkey is to 110 (in the thickest part of the breast) – turn the temp up to 350 and let go for another 2 hours (or so) until the turkey reaches 160 degrees (or the little thing pops out)
+- When the internal temperature reaches 110 degrees (placing the temperature probe in the thickest part of the breast) – turn the temp up to 350 and let go for another 2 hours (or so) until the turkey reaches 160 degrees (or the little thing pops out)

 - At this stage, check the temp every 30-45 minutes either with a thermometer or the Traeger probe

-- Take your turkey off at 155-160 degrees.
+- For best results, take your turkey off at 155 degrees (keep that meat thermometer handy!).
 The turkey will continue to rise in temp and it needs to rest for approx 30 minutes

 Tips, Tricks and FAQs